BenjaminChern/NixieTubeClock/README.md

   <img src="https://user-images.githubusercontent.com/61395558/213848262-a905c5e8-e4c7-47f3-8636-b11744e8b276.jpg" width=50% height=50%">
 </p>

 This luckily was much simpler than the housing.
 I modeled the faceplate in Fusion360 and sent the design to the laser cutter.
-Thanks to a kind old lady at the makerspace, I was advised to put masking tape on the surface of the wood which completely eliminated the burn marks around the outside of the cut.
+When laser cutting, I advise putting masking tape on the surface of the wood which completely eliminates burn marks around the outside of the cut.
 I would highly reccomend this technique to anyone laser cutting a piece that needs to look aesthetic.
 To finish both the faceplate and the body, I wiped it down with mineral oil and then applied 2 coats of tung oil finish 4 days apart.

 # Programming